-In 2011 Peter Petrou fitness was rated by WOMOW as one of the top 3 personal training businesses in Sydney Australia and my aim is to make top quality personal training affordable to everyone.
+Peter Petrou fitness has been rated by WOMOW as one of the top 3 personal training businesses in Sydney Australia and my aim is to make top quality personal training affordable to everyone.
 Including exercise tips and advice, below is just one of numerous articles published online by me to help try to educate people when it comes to health and fitness.

 Whenever I meet a new client I recommend they bring water to training in order to help prevent dehydration and a protein drink to ensure they have digested adequate protein within the first hour after training.
 I am constantly trying to educate my clients about health and fitness and the reason I tell them to do some of the things I tell them to do.
 Surprisingly, because I said so doesn’t work with my clients.
 Actually, it doesn’t work with my kids either but that is another story.